stcoradetti/RBseq/README.txt

 # RBseq
 Track fitness of deletion mutants with a randomly barcoded random insertion library

 Please note, this is scientific software for research purposes only.
-It is offered freely with no guarantees whatsoever.
+It is offered freely in the hope that it will be useful, but with no guarantees whatsoever.
+It has been tested, but only modestly.
+Proceed with caution.

-Updated 5 April 2019
+Updated 8 April 2019

 --OVERVIEW--
 RBseq is a python-based pipeline for performing genome-wide experiments to quantify the relative fitness of random insertion mutants with unique sequence barcodes.
 This software was developed specifically with fungal genomes in mind, but theoretically should work with any eukaryotic genome.